Links on SoundGuys may earn us a commission. Learn more.

 LG has almost always packed extra goodies for audio into its phones, and for some it was one of the last bastions of hope for the headphone jack’s survival on smartphones.
 In other words, audio is not just a tag-on feature for the company.
 Meanwhile, Meridian Audio is most recently known for the (kind of controversial) MQA format, but the company has decades of creating upscale audio gear.

-Editor’s note: this LG Tone Free FP8 review was updated on April 28, 2022, to include the microphone poll results, add the Samsung Galaxy Buds 2 as an alternative, add in-line FAQ, and add a FAQ section.
+Editor’s note: this LG Tone Free FP8 review was updated on August 31, 2022, to address the LG TONE Free T90Q as an alternative and to amend the formatting.